Kagome6/NeuralNetCar4/README.md

 # NeuralNetCar4
-Autonomous operation specialized for web display that can be executed locally

-A series of code files are prepared in the same folder hierarchy.
-Place them in a folder called "NeuralNetCar4".
+Autonomous operation specialized for web display that can be executed locally All code files are prepared and should be placed within the same folder hierarchy.
+Please place them inside a folder named "NeuralNetCar4".
+A virtual environment is required, and libraries such as TensorFlow need to be installed.

+Folder structure:
 NeuralNetCar4/
 ├── index.html
 ├── simulation.js
 ├── main_server_refactored.py
 (venv) folder included
-Weights are stored in the "model" folder.
+The weights are stored in the “model” folder.

-Example of execution by command (first enter the folder hierarchy)
+Example of command-line execution (first, navigate into the folder hierarchy):
 C:
-cd \Minicar Autonomous Driving Only\NeuralNetCar4
+cd \MiniCar_AutonomousDriving\NeuralNetCar4

-Activate the virtual environment venv\Scripts\activate.bat
+Activate the virtual environment: venv\Scripts\activate.bat

-Execute
+Execute:
 python main_server_refactored.py

-Open the HTML file in a browser file:///C:/---------/NeuralNetCar4/index.html
+Open the HTML file in a browser: file:///C:/---------/NeuralNetCar4/index.html

-When stopping
+To stop the process:
-Ctrl+C
+Press Ctrl+C
-Do not press repeatedly.
-Wait patiently.
+Do not press it multiple times.
+Wait patiently without panicking.

-Currently, there are bugs and lack of functionality in the AI ​​agent mechanism that defeats enemies, and we are currently modifying it.